 There’s no better feeling than the sense of freedom (and relief) of getting away from the usual 9-5, even if it’s for just the night.
-Back in the day however, hundreds of years ago, this feeling was non existent – as gypsy travellers knew nothing different.
+Back in the day however, hundreds of years ago, this feeling was non existent – as gypsy travellers, who often lived in a gypsy caravan, knew nothing different.

 The fascination with the gypsy lifestyle has become increasingly popular over the past few years, with more and more gypsy caravans succumbing to a modern makeover.
-However the beautiful restored, yet still beautifully basic, gypsy wagon situated at Alde Garden, Sweffling hasn’t following suit.
+However the beautiful restored, yet still beautifully basic, gypsy caravan situated at Alde Garden, Sweffling in Suffolk hasn’t following suit.

 WHAT DID I LEARN?